Associate of Applied Science│2 Years│63 Credits│Fond du Lac, West Bend, Online│ Eligible for Financial Aid

 Early Childhood Education Program

-The Early Childhood Education associate degree program at Moraine Park prepares students for their journey as educators, setting the stage for graduates to work as teachers and caregivers in two years.
+The Early Childhood Education (ECE) associate degree program at Moraine Park prepares students for their journey as educators, setting the stage for graduates to work as teachers and caregivers in two years.

 For students in the Early Childhood Education program, no day will be alike.
 Students in the program balance both academic coursework and practical experience, gaining hands-on experience at local child care centers.
 Students gain practice guiding child behavior and working cooperatively with staff and parents.
 This program has daytime courses offered at our Fond du Lac campus and evening courses offered at our West Bend campus, with some courses available online.